arthurfreitas96/belori/README.md

 # belori
-Special thanks to Lucas Lugão Guimaraes
+Special thanks to Lucas Lugão Guimarães

 This is a simple application that uses youtube-dl to download songs from YouTube to your computer.